 “It was extremely rewarding for us to counsel our client and all involved through this incredibly sophisticated restructuring, which ultimately helped our client achieve their goals and saved thousands of jobs across multiple global economies,” said John Marsden, partner of Mayer Brown and co-leader of the Global Restructuring practice.

-The team was led by Restructuring partner John Marsden with senior associate Dirk Behnsen and legal assistant Ashley Chan (all Hong Kong), and included: Corporate & Securities partner Marco Wilhelm and senior associate Stefanie Skoruppa (both Frankfurt), partner Paul C De Bernier and associate Tareah Ikharo (both Los Angeles); Banking & Finance partner Doos Choi and counsel Evelyn Lok (both Hong Kong), partner Ian Coles and senior associate Clare Betteridge (both London); and Restructuring partner Pierre Dzakpasu (Singapore).
+The team was led by Restructuring partner John Marsden with legal assistant Ashley Chan (all Hong Kong), and included: Corporate & Securities partner Marco Wilhelm and senior associate Stefanie Skoruppa (both Frankfurt), partner Paul C De Bernier and associate Tareah Ikharo (both Los Angeles); Banking & Finance partner Doos Choi and counsel Evelyn Lok (both Hong Kong), partner Ian Coles and senior associate Clare Betteridge (both London); and Restructuring partner Pierre Dzakpasu (Singapore).